Mairi Gougeon: Member of the Scottish Parliament

 In August 2015, Gougeon was selected to be the SNP candidate for the Angus North and Mearns constituency at the 2016 Scottish Parliament election, replacing the incumbent MSP Nigel Don.
 On 6 May 2016, she was elected to the Scottish Parliament and was sworn in on 13 May.

 Junior minister

 She was appointed Minister for Rural Affairs and the Natural Environment in June 2018.
 In December 2020, she succeeded Joe FitzPatrick as Minister for Public Health and Sport after he had resigned due to an increase in drug deaths in Scotland.

 Cabinet Secretary for Rural Affairs and Islands

 At the May 2021 Scottish Parliament election, Gougeon was re-elected as the MSP for Angus North and Mearns.
 On 19 May 2021, she was promoted to the Scottish Cabinet, as Cabinet Secretary for Rural Affairs and Islands in Nicola Sturgeon's new government.

 On 14 March 2025, she announced she would stand down at the 2026 Scottish Parliament election.

+In September 2025, Gougeon wrote to the Convener of the Rural Affairs and Islands Committee committing the Scottish Government to introducing official guidance on the welfare of farmed fish under the Animal Health and Welfare (Scotland) Act 2006.